electron0zero/failure-modes/pages/learn.md

 operation of critical digital services.

 ### [Resilience engineering papers](https://github.com/lorin/resilience-engineering)
-Contains notes about people active in resilience engineering, as well as some influential researchers who are no longer with us
+Contains notes about people active in resilience engineering as well as some influential researchers who are no longer with us.

 ### [Kubernetes Failure Stories](https://github.com/hjacobs/kubernetes-failure-stories)